LinkedEcon/opendatacertificates/README.md

 2. Place the csv file(s) of your campaigns in the same folder as the getcert.php

-3. Place the following code to the file license.html (ckan/templates/snippets/license.html)
+3. Place the following code to the file license.html (ckan/templates/snippets/license.html).
+You may choose a different place.

 ```